In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 Hello.
 When I start this regimen do I immediately stop taking my acid reflux pills?
 I’m scared to stop them and get bad chest pains/burning in my chest from severe reflux.
 I’ve been taking magnesium and B12 for 2 years now so can I continue to take them while on this regimen?
 Thank You and pray to god that I am able to finally get rid of my GERD that I’ve had since 03′.

 Hi Annette, I took the medications during dinner and was able to skip my medicine the next morning.
 I have not taken my reflux medications now for 8 months or so!
 Not everyone has this immediate a response.
 If that is the case for you, it could be that your does of HCl is not right.
-If you dont already have my transition guide, you can find it here https://theacidrefluxguy.com/transition.
+If you dont already have my book, you can find it here https://theacidrefluxguy.com/book.
 Technically, if your acidity is restored you should be able to properly digest and absorb b12 and magnesium.
 I’m glad you were aware of these deficiencies… I wasnt.
-The lack… Read more »
+The lack of… Read more »

 Hi Don!
 I am so excited to have found this article exclamation since March, I have been having a lot of throat clearing, postnasal drip, etc. and it seems to be in relation to eating.
 Allergy medications and H2 blockers have not worked.
 I’m so excited to try this supplement regimen.
 Did you have asthma-like symptoms?
 That is the worst for me.
 You mentioned the ACV, Betaine, and the digestive enzymes, then you said OR are you going to try B vitamins and magnesium.
 Should it be one or the other, or do you take all five?
 Which type of… Read more »